sablier-labs/docs/docs/concepts/glossary.md

 Although digital assets can exist in various forms, the Sablier Protocol exclusively supports the streaming of ERC-20 assets.

-The stream itself is represented in the form of an NFT (ERC-721).
+The stream itself is represented as an NFT (ERC-721).

 ## Broker